rzach/forallx-yyc/README.md

-covers key notions of logic such as consequence and validity of arguments, the syntax of truth-functional propositional logic TFL and truth-table semantics, the syntax of first-order (predicate) logic FOL with identity (first-order interpretations), translating (formalizing) English in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
+covers key notions of logic such as consequence and validity of arguments, the syntax of truth-functional propositional logic TFL and truth-table semantics, the syntax of first-order (predicate) logic FOL with identity (first-order interpretations), symbolizing English in TFL and FOL, and Fitch-style natural deduction proof systems for both TFL and FOL.
 It also deals with some advanced topics such as modal logic, soundness, and functional completeness.
 Exercises with solutions are available.
 It is provided in PDF (for screen reading, printing, and a special version for dyslexics), HTML, and in LaTeX source code.

-Instructors wishing to adopt it should consider the open-source [Carnap](https://carnap.io/) system, which supports the notation and proof systems of *forall x: Calgary*.
+Instructors wishing to adopt it should consider the open-source [Carnap](https://carnap.io/) system, which supports the notation and proof systems of _forall x: Calgary_.
 Check out the [sample exercises](https://carnap.io/shared/rzach@ucalgary.ca/forall%20x:%20Calgary.md) for the book on carnap.io.
 (There is also an outdated and unsupported proof editor/checker for the proof system used available at